mayowa-id/notiscope/README.md

 # Notiscope

-Notiscope is a highly reliable, asynchronous notification system designed for 1M+ users.
+Notiscope is an asynchronous notification system designed for 1M+ users.
 It handles email delivery with built-in idempotency (no duplicate sends), automatic retries with exponential backoff, provider fallback routing (AWS SES → Postmark), and a Dead Letter Queue (DLQ) for unprocessable messages.

 ## Architecture